Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/data-privacy-faq.md

 The deletion process may take up to 24 hours.
 You will not be able to sign into your Slingshot profile again until deletion is finished.

->[!NOTE] If you have been invited to be a member of an Organization related workspace in Slingshot, you will not lose the right to delete your profile data.
+>[!NOTE] If you have been invited to be a member of an Organization related workspace in Slingshot, you will not lose the right to delete your profile information.
 However, Organization related data will not be deleted together with your profile information as it is owned by the Organization.

-### How does the deletion of profile data work?
+### How does the deletion of profile information work?

 In collaboration software like Slingshot, what you do, affects the people you work with.
 If, for example, you start a discussion in a workspace, this information will be saved in Slingshot to help others.
 Everyone in the workspace can benefit from the information in the discussion and will see that you are its initiator.